-4.A.2 Describe how the enterprise ensures that measures taken to identify, prevent and reduce negative impact actually work
+4.A.2 Describe how you track the effect, and/or demonstrate the probability of effect, of meassures taken to reduce negative impact.

 We are ISO 9001 certified by DNV GL, which means that our project managers follow an internationally accepted quality management system with set procedures for the documentation and handling of all our projects in Asia.
 We follow the ISO 9001 standards to ensure high-quality products and customer satisfaction, as well as the documentation and experience needed for future development.